francesco-adamo/arweave-tools/README.md

 3. More tools coming soon!

 # Known issues
 Sometimes the network sends inaccurate data.
-If the software detects it and prints an error message just wait for the next update (if running monitor) or just launch the tool again (if running calculator).<br/>
+If the software detects it and prints an error message just wait for the next update (if running monitor) or just launch the tool again (if running calculator).<br/><br/>
-The hashrate calcluations are not very accurate and overestimate the actual h/s when running the miner.
+The hashrate calculations are not very accurate and overestimate the actual SPoRA h/s when running the miner.
 They are calculated using the formula ```randomx/(1 + total_weave/your_index) ``` and will be updated once a better one is found.